 P/F: Stands for “Pass/Fail.”
 Entails taking a course, for credit, but not for a quality grade (A, B, C, D, F); must be approved by the teacher any time before the final exam, or per the professor’s discretion.

-PHA: Peer Health Advocate; student volunteers through the Student Health Service who serve as campus health educators.
+PHA: Peer Health Advocate; student volunteers through the Student Health & Counseling Services who serve as campus health educators.

 Phy Sci: Physical Sciences sequence in the core.